Close up female waiste after tummy tuck

 Table of Contents

-Thinking about a tummy tuck in Ireland but not sure which type is right for you?
+Thinking about getting a tummy tuck but not sure which type is right for you?
 You’re not alone.
 From mini to full to extended options, each tummy tuck is designed for different needs.
 At Auralia, with more than 35,000 cosmetic procedures performed, we help patients every day understand their choices and pick the safest, most effective path.

 Understanding The Tummy Tuck Procedure

-A tummy tuck, also called abdominoplasty, is a surgical procedure that reshapes the midsection by removing loose skin and tightening the abdominal wall.
-It is often chosen by women in Ireland after pregnancy, significant weight changes, or ageing.
+A tummy tuck, also called belly tuck, is a surgical procedure that reshapes the midsection by removing loose skin and tightening the abdominal wall.
+It is often chosen by women in after pregnancy, significant weight changes, or ageing.
+The surgery can address stretched muscles, skin folds, and bulges that exercise and diet cannot correct.

+During the procedure, a low incision is made, allowing the surgeon to repair weakened muscles and remove extra tissue.
 The result is a flatter, smoother contour that improves both appearance and comfort.
 For many patients, a tummy tuck restores not just their figure but also their self-confidence.

 What Are The Different Types of Tummy Tuck?